The Space Astronomy Group makes researches mainly on the Cosmic Infrared backgrounds from early universe, and Galactic interstellar medium,

 The KASI Space Astronomy Team is developing a Near-infrared Imaging Spectrometer for Star formation history (NISS),

 which will be the main payload of the Korean microsatellite NEXTSat-1.
 With a large field of view of 2° × 2° and

 a linear variable filter with a resolving power of 20, NISS is dedicated to observing the cosmic infrared background and

 nearby galaxies to study the star formation history.
-We plan to use a HgCdTe detector with a wavelength coverage of 0.95–3.8 µm operating at 80 K. This is the conceptual design of the NISS and the detector system, which will be launched on NEXTSat-1 in 2016.
+We plan to use a HgCdTe detector with a wavelength coverage of 0.95–2.5 µm operating at 80 K. This is the conceptual design of the NISS and the detector system, which was launched onboard NEXTSat-1 in 2018.